 - 1. Unzip your new Release Package, and the 1Integrate folder within it. - Copy the following properties files from the SETTINGS folder in your existing installation directory (e.g. C:\Program Files\[1Integrate Directory]\SETTINGS, into the SETTINGS folder in your new installation directory: - settings.properties - roles.properties - users.properties - 3.
 Copy any custom extensions such as built-ins or data stores (.jar files) from your existing EXTENSIONS directory into the corresponding EXTENSIONS folder within your new installation directory.
-If you have previously defined a directory containing custom extensions, ensure the lintegrate.extension.dir parameter in your new settings.properties file points to the correct location. - 4.
-Before running your start-up scripts, you must first ensure your deployment is configured to refer to the correct version of Java.
-For the Java version supported for your release of 1Integrate, please refer to the release notes.
+If you have previously defined a directory containing custom extensions, ensure the lintegrate.extension.dir parameter in your new settings.properties file points to the correct location.

-JAVA_HOME
+4. JAVA_HOME